-A know-how that has been exported to neighboring countries like South Korea and China, that stay in the background.
+A know-how that has been exported to neighbouring countries like South Korea and China, that stay in the background.

 Concerning piano practice too, everything has changed.
-Until the end of the 1950s, this instrument was reserved to the elites.
+Until the end of the 1950s, playing the piano was reserved to the elites.
 People likely to have room at home, and time to learn.
-The “commoners” did not have access to the piano.
-The price, the time, the place… Everything was missing.
-Today, the middle classes have access to the practice of the instrument, but can also call on teachers to take piano lessons.
+The "commoners" did not have access to the piano.
+The price, the time, the place...
+Everything was missing.
+Today, the middle classes have access to the practice of the instrument, but can also call on teachers to take piano lessons near me.

-And as in the early days of its existence, the piano sticks to the image of its virtuoso musicians and composers.
+And as in the early days of its existence, piano music sticks to the image of its virtuoso musicians and composers.
 These virtuosos who are the image, the representatives of this noble instrument.

 An instrument found in movies, in television contests, piano tutorials on Youtube, concert halls from a century ago, among others.

-This shows that for 300 years the piano has come a long way.
+This shows that for 300 years, how to play the piano has come a long way.
 A long and rich road.

 The geniuses of the piano continue to interpret difficult pieces on the piano.

-If you’re going for a classic piano, you also need to chose the material : pianos are usually made of 85 % of wood.
+If you're going for a classic piano, you also need to choose the material: pianos are usually made of 85 % of wood.
 Different types of wood are used in pianos, each chosen for its distinct properties.
 For example, sugar pine is chosen for soundboard ribs because of its strength and flexibility.
 Yellow birch is used in keybed caps and legs because of its hardness and shape retention.
 One piano may contain several types of wood.